nalderto/cost-of-living-api/README.md

 ##### `currency`

 The three letter currency code for the currency you want values in.
-Defaults to CAD.
+Defaults to USD.